 Ask For The Moon – making requests in NVC, with some recap of the steps of NVC.
 Over 2 hours from a live training by a trainer who inspires us: Yoram Mosenzon.
 Another training video is Connecting in Conflict.

 Conflict Hotline: A series of role-play conflicts, recorded each month from people phoning in.
 Many with Miki Kashtan coaching.
 I found it inspirational, & a great way of learning for free.
 Type “Conflict Hotline” into the You Tube search engine and then chose which one you want to listen to or click here for one on anger.

 Parenting / Teacher Resources

 What to do when a child repeatedly says NO to somethings.

 Roleplays between parent and child with some explanations.
 30 mins NVC

 3.5 mins A teacher’s discovery when torn between giving his pupils choice about what they did in class, and learning NVC.

-“I want to watch video games…” computer voices role play using #NVC
+“I want to watch video games…” computer voices role play using NVC

-This is Part 1 of a 2 part class by Tara Brach about evolving past contempt, judgement and blame.
+This is Part 1 of a 2 part class by Tara Brach about moving past contempt, judgement and blame.
 Part 1 is about self forgiveness, why it’s not your fault, & where blame & judgements come from.
 It’s amusing, includes stories & poems and I found it profound.
 Towards the end she leads us through what for me was a wonderful exercise on self compassion for whatever we don’t like about ourselves.
 I’d love everyone to experience this.